 Recommended Previous Knowledge

 Credit Reduction due to Course Overlap

 Access to the course requires admission to a programme of study at The Faculty of Mathematics and Natural Sciences

 The teaching is given as lectures and exercises

 Exercises 2 hours each week/ 12 weeks

 Forms of Assessment

-Midway exam, written, 2 hours.
-Counts 20% on the final grade and is valid for two semesters.
-Final exam, written, 4 hours.
-Counts 80% on the final grade and must be passed.
-Grades (A-F).
-If less than 10 candidates, the exam might be oral.
+Midway exam, written, 2 hours: counts 20% on the final grade and is valid for two semesters (the semester is has been attended and the following semester.)
+Final exam, written, 4 hours: counts 80% on the final grade and must be passed.
+It is mandatory to have attended the midway exam in order to take the final exam.

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.

 Examination both spring semester and autumn semester.
 In semesters without teaching the examination will be arranged at the beginning of the semester.